Applications for this scheme are open. The deadline for applications is 4pm on Tuesday 11 February 2020.

 Applications are welcome from across a broad range of engineering and technology areas including research topics currently considered basic science, but which now require engineering ways of thinking to drive them towards application and in more-established technology areas where the applicant has identified a high-impact novel approach.

-The Academy is committed to diversity, and welcomes applications from women and other groups who are currently underrepresented across engineering
+The Academy is committed to diversity, and encourages applications from women and other groups who are currently underrepresented across engineering

 Press release: Academy funds global research visionaries to advance emerging technologies